aptoivonen/whereswaldo/README.md

 ## Gameplay

 Players can select a level to play from the homepage.
 In the game player aught to find the character(s) as quickly as possible.
+The picture can be dragged around and zoom in and out.
+Right-clicking pops up a menu to select character from.
 After success, a screen appears, asking for the player to enter his/her name for the scoreboard.
 The game then takes the player to the scoreboard page.
 Go back to the homepage to try another level!